rust-lang/rfcs/text/0000-async-stream.md

 As mentioned above, `core::stream` is analogous to `core::future`.
 But, do we want to find some other naming scheme that can scale up to other future additions, such as io traits or channels?

-# Prior art
-[prior-art]: #prior-art

-Discuss prior art, both the good and the bad, in relation to this proposal.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

-Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that rust sometimes intentionally diverges from common language features.

-# Unresolved questions
-[unresolved-questions]: #unresolved-questions

 # Future possibilities
 [future-possibilities]: #future-possibilities